 Risk is everywhere

 Take walking as an example.
 Road traffic collision fatality rates for walking are around 20% higher per mile than for cycling.
 Note also that as a population we walk about three times as far as we cycle, so in road collisions alone the population suffers about 3.5 times the number of lives lost walking as it does cycling.
+And the rates of head injuries within those sets of casualties are virtually identical.

 As for driving, one major study indicated that 57% of all traumatic brain injuries in the UK were attributable to road collisions.